Scary Haunted Houses: Love or Hate, It’s Okay Either Way

 If after careful consideration you decide to try tackling a haunted house this Halloween, here are some more tips to hopefully make the experience positive and fun rather than stressful:

-• Wear noise-cancelling earbuds.
-Playing your own soothing music, sounds, or audio stories helps control one sensory input, lowering overall overload.
+- Wear noise-cancelling earbuds.
+Playing your soothing music, sounds, or audio stories helps control one sensory input, lowering overall overload.

-• Verify an exit plan.
-Confirm where emergency exits are and if there’s a safe word you can use if absolutely needing to cut the experience short.
+- Verify an exit plan.
+Confirm where emergency exits are and if there’s a safe word you can use if needing to cut the experience short.

-• Bring comfort items.
-Fidget toys, chewelry, soft fabrics, or anything portable that makes you feel secure can provide tangible soothing while in the midst of frightening scenes.
+- Bring comfort items.
+Fidget toys, chewelry (chewable jewelry), soft fabrics, or anything portable that makes you feel secure can provide tangible soothing while amid frightening scenes.

 With the right planning and support, scary haunted houses can perhaps be an exciting way to celebrate the Halloween spirit.
 But never ignore warning signs that it’s too much.
-Prioritizing your health and wellbeing should always come first.
+Prioritizing your health and well-being should always come first.
+After all, true terror is never fun!

 Also, remember that not every haunted house organization may be willing or even able to accommodate your requests.